-Zach Weller ’23, a digital communications intern and student writer for the Communications Office, and Asa Szegavri ’23 recently embarked on a five-week, 80-mile-per-day bike trip across the Continental Divide.
-They’ll be sharing tales of their adventures in a blog as the trip progressed, but unfortunately the trip was cut short.
+Zach Weller ’23, a digital communications intern and student writer for the Communications Office, and Asa Szegvari ’23 recently embarked on a five-week, 80-mile-per-day bike trip across the Continental Divide.
+They’ve shared tales of their adventures in a blog as the trip progressed, but unfortunately the trip was cut short.

 Pie Town: Mile Three-Hundred and Nine — June 10, 2021

 “Are you doing the ride?” a stranger at the store asks.
 “Yeah,” I reply.
 When you walk around in full cycling gear all day, it’s pretty likely that someone will stop you to ask what you’re doing.
 Many of the people we meet don’t exactly understand what goes into a multi-week “bikepacking” adventure.
 For those people, we like to explain it like this: We are riding our mountain bikes, custom fit with all the bags and gear necessary to live on the road for weeks at a time, every day, for about eight hours a day, until we get to a place we can stay.
 “How far are you going?” we’ve had many people ask.
 Our reply is always the same: until we feel like stopping.